epiverse-trace/serofoi/README.md

 <div class="alert alert-primary">

-NOTE: Running the the *serofoi* models for the first time on your local computer make take a few minutes while the *rstan* code is compiled locally.
+NOTE: Running the *serofoi* models for the first time on your local computer make take a few minutes while the *rstan* code is compiled locally.
 Afterwards, no further compilation is needed.